mathieukapfer/liblog/README.md

 NOTES:
   - You have notice that the log sections can be created hierchically.
 That will help to set a given level for the a given section (and all its subsections automatically) thanks to log specification.
-  - A good usage of hierarchical log section is to reflect your directory tree and files organisation.
+  - __A good usage of hierarchical sections is when its reflect your directory tree and files organisation.__

 ##  2) Provide log specification
 ###   2.1) By 'log.cfg' file